vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0013/README.md

 ### 38. Are VMware Cloud and hosted products updated?

 VMSA information is delivered as a message inside hosted, cloud, and software-as-a-service products where applicable.
 Please check the administrative consoles of those services for further relevant messages and details about this VMSA.
 Additional questions about the service should be answered through the support processes for that service.

+### 39. If I update to vSphere 8U3g (as part of VMSA-2025-0014), will the issues in VMSA-2025-0013 still exist?

+No. Patches are cumulative, and by running the latest version of a supported product version you will have the latest security fixes, too.

 ## Change Log